akihitron/dm/backend/README.template.md

 ## Database installation tips for backend server

-The database for the persistence part is based on Prisma and supports MySQL/Postgresql/SQLite, and supports Redis/Memcached/MemoryStore as session store.
+The database for the persistence part is based on Prisma and supports MySQL/Postgresql/SQLite, and supports <s>Redis</s>/Memcached/MemoryStore as session store.
 The default configuration is a combination of SQLite/MemoryStore for standalone.
 If you want to make your database persistent, choose MySQL or PostgreSQL.
-In session persistence or distributed backends, choose Redis or Memcached.
+In session persistence or distributed backends, choose <s>Redis</s> or Memcached.

-Redis
+<s>Redis</s>

 ```bash
 sudo apt install -y redis-server